Start here for separation anxiety cures

 - Calming Dogs with Separation Anxiety can be lifesaving.
 If you are looking for means by which you can calm your dog then look at the homeopathic product called Homeopet Anxiety Relief and also the milk-based calmative call Zylkene .

 The Dog Appeasing Pheromone Adaptil can be very effective for calming your dog and there are three versions available including a power-point diffuser, a pheromone collar and a pheromone spray.

 For really serious anxieties, especially those where your dog is panicking or injuring itself and your property when you are away, medications can be vital and lifesaving.
 Curing Panicking Pets is what you need to read in that case.

 Re-assessing your progress

 No matter what solutions you implement, mark a point in your diary three weeks from now when you will review your dog’s progress.
 You should be able to make significant progress in three weeks.
-If that’s not the case, contact us for assistance by completing this form.
+If that’s not the case, contact us for assistance by completing this behaviour assessment form.